 9. Who is responsible for health and safety and insurance for the event or activity I run?

 Answer: You/your organisation is wholly responsible for the health and safety of your event.
 We suggest that you do a risk assessment of the activity you want to run: brainstorm everything you think that might go wrong – make sure you remove serious risks, and put actions in place to reduce the risks of anything else going wrong.
-See here for a risk assessment template: Risk Assessment Template – Smaller group You should also ensure that you have public liability insurance in place if you plan to run an event which involves the public, or other insurance that you may need.
+See here for a risk assessment template: Risk Assessment Template – Smaller group You should also consider putting public liability insurance in place if you plan to run an event which involves the public, or other insurance that you may need.
 If you want to read more see this government website ‘A Can Do Guide’.
 Sustainable St Albans will not be responsible for any activities run by groups or organisations.